Code-Institute-Submissions/Marvel-Memory-Game/README.md

 2. Responsivness of the game was tested using various devices of diffrent screen sizes.
 Iphone X, Ipad, laptop & desktop all tested.
 3. Multiple browser testing using Brave, IE, Firefox and Safari.
 4. Tested game with friend and family for ease of use and simplicity.
+5. Played through many different outcomes, such letting timer runout, double clicking cards with no issues.

 ## Bugs

 The main issue was on IOS devices the images would not flip to display the 'backface' of the card.
-The issue was resolved after parsing the CSS through Autoprefixer and adding correct vendor prefixes.
+The issue was resolved by changing the background colour style form the card element to the fornt-face element.

 ## Deployment